multipaths/DiffuPy/examples/README.rst

 | Gene D       | 3          |
 +--------------+------------+

-.. |LogFC| replace:: Log\ :sub:`2`\ FC
+.. | logFC | replace:: Log\ :sub:`2`\ FC

-3. Finally, you can provide a dataset with a column 'Node' containing node IDs, a column 'logFC' with their |LogFC| and a column 'p-value' with adjusted p-values.
+3. Finally, you can provide a dataset with a column 'Node' containing node IDs, a column 'logFC' with their | logFC | and a column 'p-value' with adjusted p-values.

 +--------------+------------+---------+